-In fiscal 2008 we acquired Homestead Technologies Inc. and Electronic Clearing House, Inc. (ECHO), in fiscal 2009 we acquired PayCycle, Inc., and in fiscal 2010 we acquired Mint Software Inc. and Medfusion, Inc. Accordingly, we have included the results of operations for these companies in our consolidated results of operations from their respective dates of acquisition.
+In fiscal 2009 we acquired PayCycle, Inc. and in fiscal 2010 we acquired Mint Software Inc. and Medfusion, Inc. Accordingly, we have included the results of operations for these companies in our consolidated results of operations from their respective dates of acquisition.
 See Note 7.

-As discussed in Note 8, in August 2007 we sold our Intuit Distribution Management Solutions business and in January 2010 we sold our Intuit Real Estate Solutions business.
-We have reclassified our financial statements for all periods prior to the sales to reflect these businesses as discontinued operations.
+As discussed in Note 8, in January 2010 we sold our Intuit Real Estate Solutions business.
+We have reclassified our financial statements for all periods prior to the sale to reflect this business as discontinued operations.
 Unless noted otherwise, discussions in these notes pertain to our continuing operations.